 Pick the best spreader for your lawn.
 Spreaders fall into two main categories: broadcast (rotary) and drop.
 Scroll down to gain a general understanding of how to set your spreader to apply the correct amount of fertilizer to your lawn.
 For more accurate setting instructions, consult the website for the manufacturer of your spreader.

-Lawnifi is Simple: Attach Lawnifi to your hose and walk at a normal pace, spraying in overlapping rows.
-Using Lawnifi saves time and headache over granular fertilizers that require spreaders, watering, cleanup, and math.
+Lawnifi is Simple: Attach liquid Lawnifi bottles to your hose and walk at a normal pace, spraying in overlapping rows or apply Lawnifi Foundation, the granular formation, with a broadcast or drop spreader.
 Spraying a liquid fertilizer allows the formulation to be applied at uniform amounts delivered in a consistent method that’s distributed in all locations across your lawn equally.
-Check out how simple Lawnifi is in the video below.
+Lawnifi Foundation, on the other hand, can be applied every three months, which reduces the amount of time spent applying granular fertilizer applications.

 Lawnifi is Earth Friendly: Lawnifi delivers better results while applying less product.
 By using less product, Lawnifi is less harmful to the environment and safe for kids and pets.
 Carbon in Lawnifi is a food source for microbes and enhances their health.
 Microbes produce nitrogen when they process carbon.
 Natural nitrogen in the soil means less product is needed for great results.